-These "pre-construction" reviews can help to prevent potential costly retrofits after the fact and can also identify other loss prevention "best practices" that should be considered as part of any major project.
-In some cases, these reviews include items beyond those of simple building and fire codes, but are in line with the requirements of property insurance carriers.
-The areas of concern include fire protection, water supplies, materials of construction, hazardous processes, natural hazards, miscellaneous exposures, etc. The review and/or specifications will be tailored to each project with the intent of providing an acceptable level of protection, yet at a cost-effective price.
+These reviews include items beyond those of simple building and fire codes, and are aligned with expectations of property insurance carriers.
+Common areas for input include fire protection, water supplies, materials of construction, hazardous processes, natural hazards, and fire hazard risk continuity and exposure arrangements with other existing buildings.
+This service will be tailored to each project, with the intent of providing an acceptable level of protection, at a costeffective price.